ugaya40/leseq/README.md

 Lazy evaluation list with high tree-shaking affinity and easy customization.

 # Features
-- 🎁 **Lazy Evaluation**: The collection is enumerated only as far as it needs to be, and never more than once.
+- 🎁 **Lazy Evaluation**: The collections are only enumerated to the minimum necessary.
+Infinite sequences are supported.
 - 🎄 **Tree-Shakeable**: Only the features you use will be bundled.
 - 👻 **Async Iterator Support**: *Iterable* can also be seamlessly treated as *Async Iterator*.
 - 📎 **Easy-Customization**: You can easily create the functions you need by yourself.
 [In this way.](https://ugaya40.github.io/leseq/create/)